bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 <p class='follow-prompt'>If you're following along with the code, please run <code>git checkout step4</code>.</p>

 First we need to scale our service horizontally.
-In non-docker speak, this just means having multiple servers available, so that if one goes down we're alright, and if we have a lot of requests, we can distribute them.
+Outside of docker, this just means having multiple servers available, so that if one goes down we're alright, and if we have a lot of requests, we can distribute them.

-This is incredibly easy to do in Docker - it's one of the reasons docker is nice to deploy with.
+This is incredibly easy to do in docker:

 ```
 > docker run -d --name simple_1 ${DOCKER_REPOSITORY}/simple-server /usr/local/lib/simple-service/runserver.sh